 TO TRANSFORM THE BATHROOM

 Bathrooms can be tricky, especially if you have ugly tiles, but don't let that deter you from turning it into a restroom you love.
 After all, this is the place where we beautify, cleanse, and nurture our bodies every day so it should look the part too.
 It's also another room, like the kitchen, that needs to be clean.
-For simple, low-cost upgrades, Calderone says "Fresh, crisp linens, a ceramic case with flowers, or something green will always bring life to an old space."
+For simple, low-cost upgrades, Calderone says "Fresh, crisp linens, a ceramic vase with flowers, or something green will always bring life to an old space."

 If you have a long-term lease, Calderone says consider investing in bathroom reglazing.
 "You can coat any old mildew or time-worn tile on the floor, on the walls, and even the bathtub with a fresh, crisp white glaze," she said.
 "It looks brand-new and likely costs around $500 to $800, but it's worth the investment if you plan to stay."
 If you're really serious, Calderone has even replaced a toilet using an affordable option from Home Depot, and she always replaces the showerhead.